temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### CORS

-Enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests on your Codec Server to receive HTTP requests from the Temporal Web UI.
+Enable [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests on your Codec Server to receive HTTP/HTTPS requests from the Temporal Web UI.

 At a minimum, enable the following responses from your Codec Server to allow requests coming from the Temporal Web UI: